Cambis/SWEN222_Game/README.md

 # Running the game

-Get the file "Stealth.jar", make sure you have Java on your computer as well.
+Get the file jar file of the game, make sure you have Java on your computer as well.

 On Windows you should be able to just double click on the jar file to run it.
 If that does nothing, here's what you need to do:
 - Open the command prompt.
 - Navigate to the directory your jar file is placed in, this can be done by entering "cd ", followed by the directory.
 For example "cd /u/students/bryerscame/Downloads".
 If you are currently in the folder in which the jar file is in you can copy the file path and paste it into the command prompt.
 The file path should be near the top of the window.
 To check if you have navigated to the right directory you can enter "ls", this will display the contents of the directory.
 - Finally to run the game enter "java -jar Stealth.jar".
+- Note: the jar file may have a version number, make sure you enter that too. "java -jar Stealth-0.3.2" etc.
 - Note: do not enter " or " characters into the command line.
 - Note: you may not be able to use "Ctrl V" to paste into the command line, it might be a different shortcut.